liny556/liny556.github.io/index.md

 ## Welcome!

 My name is Guangyu Li, a senior student at [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
-Now, I am devoted in appling a PhD position, if you are interest about my research experience, feel free to contact me!
+Now, I am actively applying for a PhD position, if you are interest about my research experience, feel free to contact me!

 Furthermore, I am personally interested in all kinds of directions and hope to try more directions in the future to solve really meaningful problems or understand the data in daily life better.